aghavidel/ObsidianVaults/Network-and-Systems/USC-Courses/CS599 (DistSys)/Lecture 20.md

 - Connect a bunch of machines, and share their resources in a pool (i.e. CPU, memory, etc.)
 - Any time some machine needs some compute, we just pick resources from the pool

-The price being payed here is:
+The price being paid here is:
 - **Latency:** If you fetch an object from some remote memory, you incur a cost of waiting for network.
 - **Complexity:** You must keep track of where each object is and what it is doing.